abitamaspp/simple-palindrome-check/README.md

 # simple-palindrome-check
-A simple R program to check whether a given string is palindrome or not

-This is one problem of the technical test I get when applying a job.
+This is one problem from the technical test I get when applying a job.
 We were asked to write a program (in any language) to check whether a given string is palindorme or not.

 Let's start from its definition.
-A palindrome is a word, number, phrase, or other sequence of characters which reads the same backward as forward, such as madam, racecar (https://en.wikipedia.org/wiki/Palindrome).
+A palindrome is a word, number, phrase, or other sequence of characters which reads the same backward as forward, such as madam and racecar (https://en.wikipedia.org/wiki/Palindrome).
 The key point is **reads the same backward as forward**.
 That being said, such string can't have (says) both a and â.
 Well technically they are "A"s, but their pronunciation are different.
 Besides, both are different letters.

 With that in mind, I figured these: